RetroPie/RetroPie-Docs/docs/Doom.md

 ### Configuring controls for ZDoom

-ZDoom controls can be set from the Doom menu after the game software has launched.
+ZDoom controls can be set from the Doom options menu by pressing 'esc' after the game software has launched.

 ### How to Launch Doom IWADs and Mods (PWADs) from Emulationstation using lr-prboom